srkdav/MemberAPI/README.md

 ### Process to get the Json data in desired format
 1) Sample Data for customers and acitvity period has been given in the customer_sample_data.json and acitivty_sample_data.json files.
 2) Please POST the data from customer : "http://localhost:8000/customer/" and then from activty :"http://localhost:8000/activity/" using POSTMAN.
-3) During the GET request, data will be received in the format as asked.
+3) During the GET request from customer: "http://localhost:8000/customer/" , data will be received in the format as asked.

 The application has been deployed on PythonAnywhere :  http://srkdav1994.pythonanywhere.com/